robbert-vdh/yabridge/README.md

   You can find a guide to setting these things up on Ubuntu [here](https://zezic.github.io/yabridge-benchmark/).

+- If you have the choice, the VST3 version of a plugin will likely perform better than the VST2 version.

-- [Plugin groups](#plugin-groups) can also greatly improve performance when using many instances of the same VST2 plugin. _VST3 plugins have similar functionality built in by design_.
+- If the plugin doesn't have a VST3 version, then [plugin groups](#plugin-groups) can also greatly improve performance when many instances of same VST2 plugin. _VST3 plugins have similar functionality built in by design_.
 Some plugins, like the BBC Spitfire plugins, can share a lot of resources between different instances of the plugin.
 Hosting all instances of the same plugin in a single process can in those cases greatly reduce overall CPU usage and get rid of latency spikes.

 ## Building